cpcurtis1218/cs-algorithms/algorithms/divide-and-conquer-sort.md

     After this, the pivot is sorted.
 Now, recursive call quicksort on either side of the pivot until the entire array is sorted.

+  It's convention to pick either the first or last value in an array as the
+    initial pivot element.

+  We continue partitioning and choosing new pivots as we work through the array until we are down to single elements.

+-Quick Sort vs Merge Sort-

+      Quick Sort	                              Merge Sort Better in a virtual memory                Useful in database scenarios. environment.
+Useful when additional data may Built-in sort function in C               arrive during or after sorting. programming languages, Java, and          Used by Safari and Firefox in their Python.                                   implementation of JavaScript’s sort function.
+Works better for caching environments.

+-In an interview-
+  May be asked to compare and contrast merge and quick sorts.
+  May be asked to describe a scenario where you'd pick one over the other.